Get,

 • By slicing it into pieces and sprinkling it with condiments as per your taste.

-• They can be cooked and preserved to be consumed in the form of jams, jellies, and chutneys.
+• They can be cooked and preserved to be consumed in the form of jams, jellies, pickles and chutneys.

-• Preparing raw mango juice/kairi panna.3
+• Preparing raw mango juice/kairi panna.

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

 Individuals with a latex allergy should exercise caution when consuming mangoes, as they may experience a cross-reaction.
-This means that the proteins in mangoes can trigger an allergic response in those who are sensitive to latex.
+This means that the proteins in mangoes can trigger an allergic response in those who are sensitive to latex7.

 Dr. Rajeev Singh, BAMS

-Side Effects of Raw Mango:
+Side Effects of Raw Mango

 A few side effects related to the consumption of raw mango include:

-However, if you experience any adverse reactions to raw mangoes, discontinue its intake and immediately contact a doctor or your Ayurvedic physician who has prescribed it to you.
+However, if you experience any adverse reactions to raw mango, discontinue its intake and immediately contact a doctor or your Ayurvedic physician who has prescribed it to you.
 They will be able to guide you appropriately for your symptoms.

-Precautions to Take with Raw Mango:
+Precautions to Take with Raw Mango

 Eating raw mango is okay if it is taken in moderate amounts.
 However, general precautions must be followed while consuming raw mango.
 The majority of the precautions are: